 and am about to pack my lunch and snacks since I start work tomorrow!
 Kinda stoked 😀

 Since I have to work early, there will be a special Pilot post (seksi pictures?
 I hope) waiting for ya 🙂

-What is it?
-TRX is a full-body workout, utilizing the TRX system, which is suspended from the ceiling or a door frame.
+What it is: TRX (Total Body Resistance Exercise) is a full-body workout, utilizing the TRX system, which is suspended from the ceiling or a door frame.

 Here’s a pic of what the equipment looks like:

-Many gyms have TRX systems in the weight or cardio areas, and they’re on of those things that I had NO idea what to do with until recently.
+Many gyms have TRX systems in the weight or cardio areas, and they’re one of those things that I had NO idea what to do with until recently.